 Siri, Alexa and Google, shocked by this sudden publicity founded a “Mutual Voice Assistants Self Help Group”.

-Since we are humans, let’s listen in! =)
+Since we are human, let’s listen in! =)

 - Intro – 0:00